How Waste Management Startups Are Bringing Sustainable Change?

 Takataka Plastics (Uganda)

-Takataka Plastics founded in 2020 by Peter Okwoko and Paige Balcom in Gulu, Uganda.
+Takataka Plastics was founded in 2020 by Peter Okwoko and Paige Balcom in Gulu, Uganda.
 It has taken a different approach.
 They’re not just processing waste—they’re turning it into things people actually want in their homes.
-Colourful tiles, stylish lamps, chairs, decorative pieces.
-All made from single-use plastics that would otherwise be clogging up the streets.
+Colourful tiles, stylish lamps, chairs, and decorative pieces.
+All are made from single-use plastics that would otherwise be clogging up the streets.

 What really sets them apart is their commitment to doing things locally.
 They don’t just import expensive recycling equipment and call it a day.
 They build much of their own machinery right there in Uganda, which means they can maintain it, adapt it, and understand every piece of how it works.